yellowdog/python-examples/README.md

 Note that the (optional) leading spaces after each comma are ignored, but trailing spaces are not and will form part of the imported data.

-If these files are processed using `yd-submit -r wr.json -v wr_data.csv`, the following expanded list of three Tasks will be created prior to further processing by the `yd-submit` script:
+If these files are processed using `yd-submit -r wr.json -V wr_data.csv`, the following expanded list of three Tasks will be created prior to further processing by the `yd-submit` script:

 ```json
 {